Competition between shared autonomous vehicles and public transit: A case study in Singapore: Results and discussion

-Comparing different scenarios, we find that the \textsc{av}--\textsc{pt} scenario can achieve the highest \textsc{av} profit and the highest market share, though the \textsc{av} supply for this scenario is only the second-highest (\textsc{av}-only is the highest), which implies that the bus supply adjustment can not only improve the profit of bus but also benefit that of \textsc{av}.
+As Figure \ref{fig_AMoD_interest} shows, AMoD’s revenue, operating cost, and profit increase rapidly at the beginning and then stabilize.
+The AMoD operator provides more services to improve its profit in the competition.
+As shown in Figure \ref{fig_AMoD_supply} and \ref{fig_AMoD_MS}, the AMoD's supply and market share keep increasing during the first few months and then become stable.
+The major change in the AMoD's supply happens in the first month.
+When both AV and PT can adjust---including the \emph{both-adjustable} and \emph{NE} scenarios---the profit of AV is higher.
+The \emph{NE} scenario can achieve the highest AV profit and the largest market share, and the \emph{both-adjustable} scenario rank the second.
+The bus supply adjustment not only improves the profit of the bus but also benefits that of AV.
 This is because the initial bus service is over-supplied for the first-mile market.
-When the bus operator is allowed to adjust its supply, the yielded unprofitable travel demand is then served by \textsc{av}.
-This observation corresponds to the previous research of \textsc{av}--\textsc{pt} integration system \citep{shen2018integrating}.
-Therefore, we may infer that, when the \textsc{pt} is oversupplied, despite that we assume \textsc{av} and \textsc{pt} compete with each other, they still implicitly show some extent of cooperative attributes, resulting in higher profits of both.
-However, we must notice that the cooperative attributes are only manifested in the change of bus supply.
-In terms of \textsc{av} supply adjustment, as discussed above, it is only unilaterally beneficial to itself.
+When the bus operator is allowed to adjust its supply, some of the yielded unprofitable travel demand is served by AV.
+This observation is in line with the previous research on the AV--PT integration system \citep{shen2018integrating}.
+Therefore, when PT is oversupplied, although we assume that AV and PT compete with each other, they still implicitly show some extent of cooperative behavior, resulting in higher profits for both.
+However, this cooperative feature is only manifested when the bus changes its supply.
+The AV supply adjustment only unilaterally benefits itself.